Houston Burn Injury Lawyer

 Any Houston emergency room is equipped to address burn injuries, but Houston and Galveston are home to renowned burn injury hospitals and post-burn support facilities.

-• The John S. Dunn Burn Center, located on the 5th floor of the Sarofim Pavilion at the
+• The John S. Dunn Burn Center, located on the 5th floor of the Sarofim Pavilion at the Memorial Hermann-Texas Medical Center, located at:

 • Shriners Hospital Burn Center specializes in treating burn-injured children.
-Located on the campus of the University of
+Located on the campus of the University of Texas Medical Branch in Galveston, their address and contact information is as follows:

 The amount of compensation you could receive varies based on the severity and impact of your burns, insurance coverage limits, and multiple factors.
 You could receive up to three types of compensation: